Sudan

 SOS Children’s Villages ensures that children grow up with the care, protection and relationships they need to become their strongest selves (photo: SOS Children’s Villages Sudan).

 Sudan is located in Northeast Africa and has an estimated population of over 40 million.
 Sudan's history of armed conflicts has affected all areas of social, economic and political life.
-The fighting of the past fifty years has cost over 1,5 million lives and many more people have been internally displaced or had to flee to neighbouring countries.
-While there have been some positive changes lately, Sudan is one of the least developed countries in the world.
-Not only has its infrastructure been destroyed by years of conflict, but to make matters worse, the country is often hit by natural disasters.
+The fighting of the past fifty years has cost over 1,5 million lives and most recently, many more people have been internally displaced or had to flee to neighbouring countries.
+While there had been some positive changes, the situation has changed drastically since 2023 when conflict escalated.
+Nearly 14 million have had to move to other parts of Sudan and many more to neighbouring countries.

 Children are at risk

-While the situation in the country has improved slightly, certain challenges remain and have negative effects on children.
+Since 2023, the conflict has led to a humanitarian crisis that has negative effects on children.
 Being forced to flee their homes due to the conflict, many families were separated.
 Children without parental care are extremely vulnerable.
 Furthermore, infrastructure such as sanitation facilities or access to water, is poor, which increases the risk of the transmission of diseases that are particularly dangerous for children.
 Conflict, underdevelopment and limited awareness of the importance of education also means that many children do not have the chance to attend school.

 Internally displaced

 Sudan's history of armed conflicts has affected the lives of many people in the country.
 The fighting has cost millions of lives and even more people have been internally displaced.
-In fact, Sudan has one of the highest rates of internally displaced people in the world: around four million people have had to leave their homes and often live in extremely poor conditions.
-Many children in Sudan were separated from their families.
-Around 18% of children under the age of 17 are not living in a family environment, while 3.5% live with neither parent.
+In fact, Sudan has one of the highest rates of internally displaced people in the world: around 14 million people have had to leave their homes and often live in extremely poor conditions.
+More than half of the displaced people are children, this means around 7 million children have left their homes.
+And a large number have been separated from their families.

 11%